Also known as: Tab to column #.

 What does it do?

-It places text to a specific column.
+It places text at a specific column, according to a selected alignment.

 Where would it be used?

 To position text very precisely.
-(Note how the characters in bold below are aligned precisely under each other)
+(Note how the characters in bold below are aligned precisely under each other.)

 Normal tab Cents